geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 comments_id: 11
 ---

-This is the first post in a series on the use of the Variable Projection method (VarPro) in digital image processing.
-The method is interesting because it makes clever use of linear algebra to potentially speed up and increase the robustness of nonlinear least squares fitting.
-It does so by separating linear from nonlinear parameters.
-I'll recap the method based on a couple of pieces of literature in such a way that it will enable you to implement your own varpro library in your favorite programming language.
-A basic understanding of linear algebra and calculus is required, but not much more.
+The Variable Projection method is a relatively unknown algorithm in the context of nonlinear least squares fitting.
+It is interesting because it makes clever use of linear algebra to potentially speed up and increase the robustness of nonlinear least squares fitting.
+I'll introduce the method such a way that it will enable you to implement your own varpro library in your favorite programming language.
+Only a basic understanding of linear algebra and calculus is required.

-**UPDATE 12/2023:** I have overhauled the article and relegated some fringe ideas to the appendix.
-I have put more emphasis on the calculations of the Jacobian and how to compose varpro with off-the-shelf nonlinear solvers.
+**UPDATE 12/2023:** This article has undergone a pretty major rework.
+I have restructured it to be a more self contained introduction into how to implement variable projection using off-the-shelf nonlinear least squares solvers.
+I have also relegated a few more non-standard ideas to the appendix.

 # Before We Dive In